GodotVR/godot_openxr_vendors/docs/getting-started/downloading.rst

     git clone --recursive https://github.com/godotvr/godot_openxr_vendors

-Follow the instructions in the ``README.md`` file to build the plugin.
+Follow the instructions in :doc:`building` to build the plugin.

 You can now copy the folder ``demo\addons\godotopenxrvendors`` into your project.